flagshipcompany/shopify-app-public/README.md

 - [View Pickups](#view-pickups)
 - [Report Issues](https://github.com/flagshipcompany/shopify-issues/issues)

-##About the Flagship for Shopify App
+##About the FlagShip for Shopify App
-Flagship™ for Shopify is bringing reliable discounted shipping to your online store faster, easier and more affordably.
+FlagShip™ for Shopify is bringing reliable discounted shipping to your online store faster, easier and more affordably.
 Instantly upload data, print labels, process shipments, share real-time rates or set shipping rates on your online store - and more!
-Manage shipments for online purchases easily and take your Shopify store to the next level with Flagship.
+Manage shipments for online purchases easily and take your Shopify store to the next level with FlagShip.

 ##Features
-* Get real-time discounted shipping rates from Flagship's online shipping system to your Shopify store.
+* Get real-time discounted shipping rates from FlagShip's online shipping system to your Shopify store.
 * Print your labels from the app.
 * Manage pickups from the app.
 * Split the shipment in several boxes depending on weight.
-* Push any order to Flagship's online shipping system to create a prequoted shipment (useful if you don't have realtime quoting available in your Shopify Plan).
+* Push any order to FlagShip's online shipping system to create a prequoted shipment (useful if you don't have realtime quoting available in your Shopify Plan).
 * Easy way of adding residential surcharges to the quoted price.

 ##Considerations
  * Only "Unlimited" Shopify plans will benefit from real time quoting.
-Shops with a lesser plan will still be able to offer standard and/or flat rate shipping to their online store and send shipment information to Flagship's online shipping system through the Flagship for Shopify App.
+Shops with a lesser plan will still be able to offer standard and/or flat rate shipping to their online store and send shipment information to FlagShip's online shipping system through the FlagShip for Shopify App.
  * Since Shopify does not provide dimensions of your store goods, the shipping rate is made by weight only.
 Make sure you enter the dimensional weight for your goods if necessary for large but light items.

-## Connecting the app to the Flagship API
+## Connecting the app to the FlagShip API

 When the app is installed, you will be taken to this page where you register your token to the app.